G0maa/FullstackOpen/part2/part2Notes.md

 * The map method creates a new array by mapping every item from the old array into an item in the new array.
 * Notice the naming convention and organization of `services/note.js` and how it's imported and exported.
 * I don't think `response.data` would be always as done here by `json-server`.
+* The modified `getAll` function still returns a promise, as the `then` method of a promise also returns a promise.
 ---
 ---
 ### END.